Data-Efficient Inference of Neural Fluid Fields via SciML Foundation Model: Introduction

 \section{Introduction}

-Fluid phenomena are ubiquitous in our 3D world, from the powerful ocean currents shaping coastlines to the turbulent jet streams in the air.
+Fluid phenomena are ubiquitous in our 3D world, from the powerful ocean currents, to the turbulent jet streams in the air.
 One important yet open challenge in understanding fluids is to \ul{recover fluid dynamics from visual observations}, also known as the inference of \textbf{3D fluid fields}.
-Formally stated, given visual inputs (2D images or video sequences), this task aims to infer invisible quantities like density, velocity, vorticity, pressure, in the spatiotemporal domain (3+1D), as shown in Figure~\ref{fig:teaser} left.
-This facilitates downstream rendering of realistic fluids in computer games and videos~\cite{wang2024physics}, and even applications of broad impacts such as weather forecasting~\cite{pathak2022fourcastnet} and airfoil design~\cite{thuerey2020deep}.
+Formally stated, given visual inputs (2D images or video sequences), this task aims to infer invisible quantities like density and velocity in the spatiotemporal domain (3+1D) (Figure~\ref{fig:teaser} left).
+This facilitates downstream rendering of realistic fluids in computer games and videos~\cite{wang2024physics}, and even applications of broad impact, such as weather forecasting~\cite{pathak2022fourcastnet} and airfoil design~\cite{thuerey2020deep}.
 Unlike rigid bodies, fluids present a unique challenge due to their dynamic and complex nature, requiring advanced computational methods.

-Recent advancements in 3D computer vision have enabled significant progress in inferring fluid fields.
+Recent advancements in 3D vision have enabled significant progress in inferring fluid fields.
 This includes both multi-view benchmarks~\cite{eckert2019scalarflow} of high-quality flow videos with well-calibrated camera poses, and also neural fluid fields~\cite{chu2022physics,guan2022neurofluid,deng2023fluid,deng2023learning,yu2024inferring} jointly optimized by rendering loss and physics constraints.
-However, learning to infer fluid fields with deep networks is notorious for its \textbf{heavy data consumption} of densely captured fluid views.
-Methods like HyFluid~\cite{yu2024inferring} by default require four videos with 120 continuous frames each.
-This requirement is often expensive and impractical, relying on specialized lab setups such as lasers or particle tracking.
+However, learning neural fluid fields is notorious for its \textbf{high costs of acquiring dense fluid views} \footnote{``Frame'' and ``view'' are used interchangeably in the context of fluid field reconstruction, following~\cite{yu2024inferring}.
+We will unify them under ``frame'' to avoid ambiguity.}.
+Methods like HyFluid~\cite{yu2024inferring} require four videos with 120 continuous frames each.
+This requirement relies on \emph{specialized} lab setups.
 For example, collecting and calibrating the ScalarFlow dataset~\cite{eckert2019scalarflow} requires insulated containers with heaters, fog machines with servo-controlled valves, and multiple cameras, with an estimated total cost of around \$1,100.
+Many fluid dynamics phenomena occur rapidly, necessitating the use of high-speed cameras to capture detailed visualizations.
+These specialized imaging systems can add significant expenses to experimental setups, with costs reaching thousands of dollars per camera.~\cite{Chronos,zang2020tomofluid}.
+With mobile devices or drones, capturing real-world fluid views in the wild will become even more challenging.